DannyMichaels/rx-guide/README.md

 ## Project Description

 RXGuide is an app made to help the user organize his medication.
-The user will be able to add, edit or remove medication and check if he took or skipped the medication.
+The user will be able to add, edit or remove medication.

 ## Wireframes